enockmugisha1/hospital_monitoring_group23/README.md

 3. **Archival and Backup (backup_archives.sh)**
    - This script moves the archived log files to the `archived_logs_group23` directory and securely backs them up to a remote server via SSH.
-   - The backup process uses Team member **Munana's** sandbox credentials for the remote server.
+   - The backup process uses Team member **Betelhem** sandbox credentials for the remote server.
    - **Usage:**
      ```bash
      ./backup_archives.sh
      ```
    - All archived logs will be moved to the `archived_logs_group23` directory.
-   - The script will back up the files to Betty's server in the home directory using `scp` with SSH authentication.
+   - The script will back up the files to Betelhem's server in the home directory using `scp` with SSH authentication.

 ## Submission Details
 - **GitHub Repository:** hospital_monitoring_group23